DEVADARSHAN2/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. start.
-2. Import chardet.
+1. Import the required libraries.
-3. Read the dataset.
+2. Read the data frame using pandas.
-4. Import SVC from sklearn.
+3. Get the information regarding the null values present in the dataframe.
-5. Fit the data in the model and run the algorithm.
+4. Split the data into training and testing sets.
-6. stop.
+5. convert the text data into a numerical representation using CountVectorizer.
+6. Use a Support Vector Machine (SVM) to train a model on the training data and make predictions on the testing data.
+7. Finally, evaluate the accuracy of the model.
 ## Program:
 ```